 Switching accounting platforms can feel overwhelming, but if you’re moving from Sage to QuickBooks, you’re not alone—and you’re likely making a strategic business decision.
 Whether you’re using Sage 50, Sage 100, or another version, transitioning to QuickBooks can simplify operations, reduce costs, and improve usability.
-In this guide, we’ll break down everything you need to know about a Sage migration to QuickBooks, including what to expect, common challenges, best practices, and real-world examples.
+In this guide, we’ll break down everything you need to know about a Sage 50 to QuickBooks migration, including what to expect, common challenges, best practices, and real-world examples.

 Why Businesses Are Migrating from Sage to QuickBooks